Gwenpool: Critical reception

 Gab Hernandez of Screen Rant referred to Gwenpool as one of Marvel's "iconic West Coast Avengers," writing, "The West Coast Avengers have always been admired for their more oddball cast of characters, often including weirdos like Moon Knight and Gwenpool in their ranks.
 The variety of members and their fascinating ensemble personalities make fans love the roster of the West Coast Team. [...]
 Gwen is one of the most happy-go-lucky heroes in the Marvel universe, and fans love her fourth-wall-breaking ways.
 In many respects, Gwenpool is essentially just a comic book fan who has somehow ended up in the 616 universes, and that really shines with how much she fangirls over certain characters.
 Gwenpool is very optimistic, and while her mile-a-minute talking makes her annoying to some, most fans find her relatable.
 Despite her fourth wall knowledge though, she does have a charming naivety to her, and generally believes the best out of everyone because she knows what their best looks like.
 Usually."

-David Harth of CBR.com described Gwenpool as one of Marvel's "joke characters long-time fans will always love & remember," stating, "Joke characters are a venerable tradition in comic books.
+David Harth of Comic Book Resources described Gwenpool as one of Marvel's "joke characters long-time fans will always love & remember," stating, "Joke characters are a venerable tradition in comic books.
 So many Silver Age concepts are humorous and it's from those older concepts that comics got their stigma as an art form only for children or infantilized adults.
-Marvel, even back in the Silver Age, had always fought against that sort of thing, presenting comics that were more serious for an older audience. [...]
-The mere idea of Gwenpool is so ridiculous that it boggles the mind that she's became so popular in a very short amount of time.
+Marvel, even back in the Silver Age, had always fought against that sort of thing, presenting comics that were more serious for an older audience. […] The mere idea of Gwenpool is so ridiculous that it boggles the mind that she's became so popular in a very short amount of time.
 To date, she's probably the only character to ever get a full fledged comic run because she was popular on the cosplay scene.
-She first appeared as a gag on a variant cover, an amalgam of Gwen Stacy and Deadpool and it's kind of doubtful anyone involved guessed how popular she'd become.
+She first appeared as a gag on a variant cover [and] it's kind of doubtful anyone involved guessed how popular she'd become.
 What really saved the character was the thought put into her- she was a girl from an alternate universe who loved Marvel and ended up in the Marvel Universe, where she would use her knowledge of comics and her powers to literally manipulate the comic medium to her advantage."